Douglas Wilson (theologian): Biography

+Wilson's views have received attention from European media.
+In September 2025, he was depicted on the cover of Der Spiegel as one of the "archconservative Bible fanatics" (Erzkonservative Bibelfanatiker) surrounding Donald Trump.
+In February 2026, Wysokie Obcasy stated that Wilson was "known for his radical views on the place of women in family life".

 Classical Christian education

 Wilson has been an advocate for classical Christian education, laying out his vision in several books and pamphlets, including Recovering the Lost Tools of Learning and The Case for Classical Christian Education.
 He has also critiqued the American public school system by urging Christian parents to seek other educational options in Excused Absence: Should Christian Kids Leave Public Schools?.
 He argues that American public schools are failing to educate students and proposes a Christian approach to education based on the medieval trivium, a philosophy of education with origins in classical antiquity that emphasizes grammar, logic, and rhetoric and advocates wide exposure to the liberal arts, including classical Western languages such as Latin and Greek.
-The model has been adopted by a number of Christian private schools. and homeschoolers.
+The model has been adopted by a number of Christian private schools and homeschoolers.
 Wilson founded the Logos School in Moscow in 1981 to fulfill his vision.
 He helped found the Association of Classical Christian Schools (ACCS) in 1993.
 Their website lists 532 member schools (as of 2024).

 Wilson received the inaugural Boniface Award from the ACCS in 2019.
 The award is given to recognize "a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace."